Shakespeare and Star Trek: The Original Series

 Star Trek began in 1966 and used Shakespeare's works as one of many "preexisting motifs", including gangsters, the Old West, and Greco-Roman mythology.
 According to Shakespeare actor Andy Kirtland, "Smart writers won't try to reinvent the wheel, and so plots and characters are borrowed in such a way as to nod to the past, but be relevant to the present".
 He says that The Tempest is probably the Shakespeare play that best fits in a science fiction context, "reconciling the past with the future and in general, dealing with a world in transition".

-William Shatner, who played Captain Kirk, had previously acted in several Shakespearean plays, including Julius Caesar as Mark Antony.
-When Shakespearean actor Christopher Plummer in the mid-1950s played the title role in Henry V in Stratford, Ontario, Shatner was his understudy, and successfully filled in for him one night when he was ill.
+William Shatner, who played Captain James T. Kirk, had previously acted in several Shakespearean plays, including Julius Caesar as Mark Antony.
+When Shakespearean actor Christopher Plummer in the mid-1950s played the title role in Henry V in Stratford, Ontario, Shatner was his understudy, and successfully filled in for him one night when he was sick.
 According to Shatner, that was the night he knew he was an actor.
 Plummer later commented: "He didn't do what I did at all.
 Where I stood up to make a speech, he sat down.
 He did the opposite of everything I did.
 And I knew that son of a bitch was going to be a star."
-Shatner's 1968 album The Transformed Man included readings from Shakespearean plays.
+Shatner's album The Transformed Man (1968) included readings from Shakespearean plays.